There are many hazards in the workplace that can affect your eyes.

 Safety glasses only work if you can clearly see through them.
 The clarity of the lenses is divided into three separate classes.

 - Class 1: Optimal clarity.
-Can be used all the time without causing harm to the eyes
+It can be used all the time without causing harm to the eyes

 - Class 2: Intermittent Use.
-Should only be used for the length of a specific job
+It should only be used for the length of a specific job

 - Class 3: Occasional Use: If you need to pop on the safety glasses for a moment, this will do